icomefromthenet/PointsMachine/README.md

 After the container is started we will be able to start configuring this system.

-I use an Active Record pattern to build this libraries data model each entity has both a entity::save() and entity::remove() with each entity having 2 constructor arguments.
+I use an Active Record pattern to build this libraries data model each entity has both an entity::save() and an entity::remove().
+The arguments are as follows:

-1. Table Gateway for the database table this entity represents,
+1. Table Gateway for the database table this entity represents.
-2. The Application Logger,
+2. The Application Logger.

 ```php